Jonathan-Welham/Jonathan-Welham/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
-My full time job as a Software Engineer, Cloud Computing projects, AWS Certifications.
+- 🔭 I’m currently working on
+- My Business LLC
+- Cloud Computing projects
+- AWS Certifications
+- Personal Projects